hperrin/svelte-material-ui/README.md

 # Svelte 5

-SMUI v7 works with Svelte 4 only, due to the way it handles events.
-SMUI v8 is in development, and will work with Svelte 5 (and not Svelte 4).
+SMUI v8 requires Svelte 5.
+If you are using Svelte 4, you can use SMUI v7.
+Check out the [v7 branch](https://github.com/hperrin/svelte-material-ui/tree/v7).

 # Migration